RuairidhWilliamson/PersonalWebsite/contents/posts/personal-website-rs.md

 Jobber could be improved in the following areas:

-- Jobber could also have dependencies on resources not on the local file system.
+- Jobber could also have dependencies on resources not on the local filesystem.
 It could be useful for jobber to be able to depend on an HTTP resource.
 There are HTTP headers that can be used to determine cache behavior without downloading the entire resource.